IBM-Watson/design-guide/language/ui-patterns/documentation/animation/index.md

 For more information about why these properties are performant see [this blog post.](http://www.html5rocks.com/en/tutorials/speed/high-performance-animations/)

-A great example of all the animatable properties can be seen [here.](http://leaverou.github.io/animatable/)
+To see a full list of properties and examples of them animating visit [Animatable.](http://leaverou.github.io/animatable/)

 ### Single Property Animations